210 Shaftesbury Avenue, London, WC2H 8DP

 In 1962 the theatre was sold to the record label EMI, who renamed it as the Shaftesbury Theatre the following year.
 Under the new management the theatre became the home for several Broadway hits including Gentleman Prefer Blondes and How to Succeed in Business Without Really Trying, and the musical Hair ran for an impressive 1998 performances before the subsidence of the ceiling forced it to close in 1973.
 The building overcame the threat of closure and became a Grade II-listed property in 1974, with subsequent shows such as West Side Story, Follies and Rent all taking up place at the theatre.

 In recent decades the Shaftesbury Theatre has aligned itself with a more musical output.
 Hairspray, Flashdance the Musical and transatlantic smash Rock of Ages have all been hits for the theatre in the past few years.
 Tim Rice's latest musical From Here to Eternity played a disappointingly short run before the theatre housed Chichester's revival of The Pajama Game.
-The Shaftesbury is now home to the UK premiere of Broadway sensation Memphis starring soul diva Beverley Knight.
+Later, Broadway sensation Memphis starring soul diva Beverley Knight ran at the venue.